basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 ## Kernel Polling

-You can enable and disable kernel polling if the Erlang distribution on your OS supports it.
-Enabling kernel polling can improve performance if many file descriptors are in use; the more file descriptors, the larger an effect kernel polling may have on performance.
+You can utilize kernel polling in your Erlang distribution if your OS supports it.
+Kernel polling can improve performance if many file descriptors are in use; the more file descriptors, the larger an effect kernel polling may have on performance.
 Kernel polling is enabled by default on Riak's Erlang VM, i.e. the default for `erlang.K` is `on`.
 This corresponds to the `[+K](http://erlang.org/doc/man/erl.html#emu_flags)` setting on the Erlang VM.
 You can disable it by setting `erlang.K` to `false`.